harmon25/elixir_udp_server/README.md

 # LogServer
-- Elixir Application module which used to start a supervised UDP Server
+- Elixir Application module used to start a supervised UDP Server on a user defined port
-- accepts a handler function and port as paramters

 ## Installation